-I have never listened to, or considered myself an Ariana Grande fan.
+I have never considered myself an Ariana Grande fan.
 I have had friends, acquaintances and ex-girlfriends who really enjoy her music, but I could never get into it myself.
 I listened to “Sweetener” when it first came out, an album I enjoyed, but never obsessed over.
 I can obsess over “Positions.”

 Until this year, my pop music sphere was small and specific.
 It’s not that I don’t enjoy pop music, I just never found myself listening to music or searching out new popular music.
 The pop music I heard was only that of which was directly around me.
 Very popular radio tracks, trending TikTok songs or whatever my friends would play in the car.
 Given my friends and social media I consume, Ariana Grande was rarely in that mix.
 “Bang Bang,” “Santa Tell Me” and “7 rings” were the big tracks I had heard more than once, and frankly, I enjoyed them.